grigall/DataAnalysisFromTheTrenches/README.md

-# Think Like A Data Analyst
+# Data Analysis from the Trenches
-A repository for "Think Like A Data Analyst".
+A repository for "Data Analysis from the Trenches".
 A work-in-progress from Manning Publications.